Master's Thesis

 Pharmaceutical Technology

-- Surface functionalization of extracellular vesicles (EVs) for target-specific delivery of therapeutic proteins
+- Surface functionalization of extracellular vesicles (EVs) for target-specific delivery of therapeutic mRNA molecules to pediatric high grade glioma cells

 - Establishing of novel pharmaceutical formulations for bacteriophages / phage proteins

-- Characterization of primary fibroblasts from patients with implant-associated fibrosis to identify novel therapeutic targets
+- Characterization of primary fibroblasts from fibrosis patients to identify novel therapeutic targets

 Contact: Prof. Dr. Steffi Lehmann